rovaughn/platform-docs/platform/manual/microservices/index.rst

 .. note::

-    If you are starting a new hasura project, head to `hasura.io/hub <https://hasura.io/hub>`_ to find the right boilerplate project for you and follow the guide there!
+    If you are starting a new Hasura project, head to `hasura.io/hub <https://hasura.io/hub>`_ to find the right boilerplate project for you and follow the guide there!

 Here's what your Hasura cluster looks like before and after you add custom microservices: